Utsavrawar27/CMPE283-assignment-2/README.md

 - `cpuid -l 0x4FFFFFFF`

 # Answer to Question-3:
-1. Does the number of exits increase at a stable rate?
+1. Does the number of exits increase at a stable rate? <br />
 Ans- ``

-2. Are there more exits performed during certain VM operations?
+2. Are there more exits performed during certain VM operations? <br />
 Ans- ``

-3. Approximately how many exits does a full VM boot entail?
+3. Approximately how many exits does a full VM boot entail? <br />
 Ans- ``

 4. Of the exit types defined in the SDM, which are the most frequent?
-Least?
+Least? <br />
 Ans- ``

 ## Output Result: